 Manage a Simulation

-- Delete: Deletes the simulation.
+- Delete removes the simulation.

-This generates a token that you can use to access the API and SDK.
+NVIDIA Air generates a token that you can use to access the API and SDK.

-These SSH keys are automatically uploaded to the oob-mgmt-server.
+Click SSH Keys in the SETTINGS dropdown to upload your public SSH key.
 Creating a simulation and enabling SSH allows for passwordless authentication.